Isaac-Woodard/portfolio/Genome Sort and Search/README.md

 Profile Page Link: https://sites.google.com/view/isaacwoodard/projects/genome-sort-search

 # Overview
 The final project of my CS 321 Data Structures course required sorting the human genome using a balanced-tree (B-tree) data structure.
 The goal was to then search for the frequency of particular DNA sequences in the genome.
-The project took place with a partner over the course of a month.
+I worked on the project over the course of a month with my partner Aaron Parish.

 ### Process
 The first step in  the process is creating the B-tree file with GeneBankCreateBTree.java.
 The steps to make the B-tree file can be summarized as: